No respite for candy factory caught up in Russia-Ukraine crisis

 “I guess we knew that this would happen, that there would be another case ... connected with our taxes because the tax inspectors have been checking and checking us for more than a year,” said Oleg Kazakov, the Lipetsk factory’s deputy director.

-On April 24, Moscow’s Basmanny Court ruled in favor of the committee’s request to “arrest” or freeze assets worth 2 billion rubles from the factory, a spokeswoman for parent company Roshen said.
+On April 24, Moscow’s Basmanny Court ruled in favour of the committee’s request to “arrest” or freeze assets worth 2 billion roubles from the factory, a spokeswoman for parent company Roshen said.

 “THIEVES”